Sometimes you may want a clean copy of your working tree without the

 to a normal folder without the

-The answer is surprisingly simple - export the folder to itself!
+Alternatively you can export the folder to itself.
+In Windows Explorer right drag the working copy root folder from the file pane onto itself in the folder pane.
 TortoiseSVN detects this special case and asks if you want to make the working copy unversioned.
-If you answer yes the control directories will be removed and you will have a plain, unversioned directory tree.
+If you answer yes the control directory will be removed and you will have a plain, unversioned directory tree.